What Is Fentanyl?

 Fentanyl Detox & Withdrawal – Treatment At Abbeycare

-At Abbeycare, we provide a Fentanyl detox structured rehab programme founded in the abstinence-based model of addiction recovery.
+At Abbeycare, we provide a detox and structured rehab programme founded in the abstinence-based model of addiction recovery.

 Through experience, we’ve found this provides the strongest possible foundation for positive long term recovery outcomes.